Skip to content

 Purpose

-The Polymeric Materials: Science and Engineering (PMSE) Division presents the PMSE Graduate Student Travel Award to provide partial travel support to under-represented graduate students and present the research at ACS National Meetings.
+The Polymeric Materials: Science and Engineering (PMSE) Division presents the PMSE Graduate Student Travel Award to provide partial travel support to graduate students and present the research at ACS National Meetings.

 Rules of Eligibility

+Applicants must submit the required application materials through the designated PMSE application form by the stated deadline and applications are evaluated only on the basis of the materials submitted through the application process.
 Abstracts presented in another division will not be considered, and the awardee MUST be presenting their work as a poster or oral presentation during a PMSE symposium.

 Nomination Process